-In the context of a divorce case, most people think primarily about the areas of their lives that stand to make them money.
+In the context of a divorce case, most people think primarily about the areas of their lives that stand to make their money.
 These are investments, their place of employment, and their home.
-Income generators, passive or active, are what you are likely thinking.
-About when it comes to preservation during a divorce.
-Since divorce is a time of relative crisis, it would normal if you were to stop thinking about how to grow wealth and to start thinking about how to protect the wealth you have and minimize losses.
+Income generators, passive or active, are what you are likely thinking about when it comes to preservation during a divorce.
+Since divorce is a time of relative crisis, it would be expected to stop thinking about how to grow wealth and start thinking about how to protect the wealth you have and minimize losses.

-What I tend to think about as clients begin a divorce case is that it is wise to be able to have both mindsets, not only during a divorce but in the rest of our lives.
-Unfortunately, many people think too much about one or the other.
-The way I like to describe it is being in either, “make a buck" or "save a dime" mode.
+What I tend to think about as clients begin a divorce case is that it is wise to have both mindsets, not only during a divorce but in the rest of our lives.
+Unfortunately, many people overthink one or the other.
+I like to describe it in "make a buck" or "save a dime" mode.
 Some of us can't help but think about ways to make money and generate income.
 Others among us are constantly scrimping and saving and doing what it takes to lead frugal lifestyles.

-There is not anything wrong with either mindset, in and of themselves, but I think that we are all best served to work both lines of thought into our everyday lives.
-The money that we do make will go a lot farther if we don't spend excessive amounts or things that we do not need.
-While it may not seem so bad to finance a new car at the time you take out the loan, the fact that you see $500 each month going towards that car payment can become disheartening in the middle of a contentious and expensive divorce.
+There is nothing wrong with either mindset, in and of themselves, but I think we are all best served to work both lines of thought into our everyday lives.
+The money we make will go a lot farther if we don't spend excessive amounts on things we do not need.
+While it may not seem so bad to finance a new car when you take out the loan, the fact that you see $500 each month going towards that car payment can become disheartening in the middle of a contentious and expensive divorce.

-By the same token, we also need to be aware that there are parts of our lives where we should devote some resources to preserving and insuring ourselves, our families and our wealth.
-Having a good defensive and offensive game plan is another way to put this.
-You don't want to become too focused on either area, but finding the sweet spot in investing, insuring and earning will lead to future success in your personal finances.
+We also need to be aware that there are parts of our lives where we should devote some resources to preserving and insuring ourselves, our families, and our wealth.
+Having an excellent defensive and offensive game plan is another way to put this.
+You don't want to become too focused on either area, but finding the sweet spot in investing, insuring, and earning will lead to future success in your finances.

-In today's blog post from the Law Office of Bryan Fagan, I would like to devote some time to discussing insurance and why it is important in the context of a Texas divorce case.
-When your finances are pushed to their limits (as they may be in a divorce) you need to have a game plan in place that can ensure that you are not putting yourself in hole from a dollars and cents perspective.
-Having the proper amount of insurance is a good way to see to it that you are in an advantageous position in this area of your life.
+In today's blog post from the Law Office of Bryan Fagan, I would like to devote some time to discussing insurance and why it is essential in the context of a Texas divorce case.
+When your finances are pushed to their limits (as they may be in a divorce), you need to have a game plan in place that can ensure that you are not putting yourself in the hole from a dollars and cents perspective.
+Having the proper amount of insurance is an excellent way to see that you are in an advantageous position in this area of your life.

 Insurance is typically overlooked in divorce cases- but it shouldn't be

 Insurance is not an exciting topic.
-It is not one that people will stop what they are doing to talk about, or spend all night reading about on the internet.
-We may have a general understanding of how a particular type of insurance works and what purpose it serves but it's not as if anyone is all that focused on the ins and outs of insurance on a daily basis.
-I'm not here to argue that any of these thoughts are incorrect, but I am here to tell you that you need to at least give some thought to the role of insurance in your life and that of your family.
+It is not one that people will stop what they are doing to talk about or spend all night reading about on the internet.
+We may have a general understanding of how a particular type of insurance works and what purpose it serves, but it's not as if anyone is all that focused on the ins and outs of insurance daily.
+I'm not here to argue that any of these thoughts are incorrect, but I am here to tell you that you need to at least give some idea to the role of insurance in your life and that of your family.

 When a divorce begins, you will find that your thoughts are spread about as thin as they've ever been at any other point in your life.
-During the divorce you will engage in negotiations with your spouse on issues that range from your children, to your family home, your retirement savings, other property and everything in between.
+During the divorce, you will negotiate with your spouse on issues from your children to your family home, your retirement savings, other property, and everything in between.

 Your entire life becomes part of a series of negotiations where you and your spouse will be going back and forth on how to divide up the time with your children and the assets/debts in your community estate.
 In this way, your case will be like every other divorce.
 It's what personal circumstances you find yourself in that will set your case apart from your neighbor's divorce.

-The topic of insurance is one that is not at the forefront in this discussion.
-Most of us do not think too much about insurance until our home is flooded or a medical bill needs to be paid.
-Basically, until we need it and our backs are against the wall it is not common that insurance is ever at the top of anyone's mind.
-Unfortunately, not having enough insurance for yourself, your spouse or your child can lead to significant financial problems.
-Ask anyone who chose to not pay for health insurance what has happened in their lives after a large hospital bill has gone unpaid.
+The topic of insurance is not at the forefront of this discussion.
+We do not overthink insurance until our home is flooded or a medical bill needs to be paid.
+Until we need it and our backs are against the wall, it is not common that insurance is ever at the top of anyone's mind.
+Unfortunately, not having enough insurance for yourself, your spouse, or your child can lead to significant financial problems.
+Ask anyone who chose not to pay for health insurance what has happened in their lives after a large hospital bill has gone unpaid.

-While I would hesitate to say that a divorce is ever a good thing on the whole, it can be a good thing in that the case should cause you to take stock of different areas of your life.
+While I would hesitate to say that divorce is ever a good thing, on the whole, it can be a good thing in that the case should cause you to take stock of different areas of your life.
 Insurance is one of those areas.
-Do you have the proper levels of insurance for yourself, your family and your property?
-If you don’t it should become obvious to you pretty quickly as you begin to sift through the different financial issues that become relevant in your case.
+Do you have the proper levels of insurance for yourself, your family, and your property?
+It should become evident to you pretty quickly as you begin to sift through the different financial issues that become relevant in your case if you don't.

 Let's walk through those different areas of insurance that are likely to be relevant to your case.
 If you have not considered all of these areas (or any of them), then I suggest you hang tight and spend a little time going through them today.

-In most divorce cases, a temporary order will go into effect fairly early in the process that bars either you or your spouse from making any changes to your health insurance plan.
-For instance, if you are worried that your spouse is going to remove your name from the health insurance policy through his employer you do not have to be too concerned with this occurring.
-If that does happen there will be significant consequences for his having done so.
+In most divorce cases, a temporary order will go into effect reasonably early in the process that bars either you or your spouse from making any changes to your health insurance plan.
+For instance, if you are worried that your spouse will remove your name from the health insurance policy through his employer, you do not have to be too concerned with this occurring.
+If that does happen, there will be significant consequences for his having done so.

-Your final decree of divorce needs to be specific, concise and clear as to what burden is placed on you and your spouse when it comes to providing insurance benefits for health care.
+Your final divorce decree needs to be specific, concise, and clear as to what burden is placed on you and your spouse when it comes to providing insurance benefits for health care.
 The last thing that anyone wants is a divorce decree that is vague or unclear.
 That decree will not be enforceable by a judge in the future.
 This means that all your work negotiating for the terms included in the decree went for naught.
-The divorce decree is a contract between you and your ex-spouse and you want to be able to take him back to court if he breaks the terms of the contract.
+A divorce decree is a contract between you and your ex-spouse, and you want to be able to take him back to court if he breaks the terms of the agreement.

-If you are the spouse who carries insurance for your children it is probable that you would continue to do so after the divorce concludes.
+If you are the spouse who carries insurance for your children, you will probably continue to do so after the divorce concludes.
 You would then receive money from your ex-spouse to compensate you for the costs of covering your child through whatever health insurance plan is in place.
-If you do not have health insurance available to you then you will need to find out more about putting your child on Medicaid.
+If you do not have health insurance available to you, you will need to find out more about putting your child on Medicaid.
 Your ex-spouse would pay back the state of Texas for the money spent insuring your children in that case.

-In the event that you are currently covered by a health insurance plan through your spouse's employer you are likely thinking about what you are going to do after your divorce.
-For a certain period of time after your divorce you will be eligible to be placed on COBRA benefits which would allow you to continue on being covered by that group health insurance.
+If a health insurance plan currently covers you through your spouse's employer, you are likely thinking about what you will do after your divorce.
+For a certain period after your divorce, you will be eligible to be placed on COBRA benefits, allowing you to continue being covered by that group health insurance.
 Otherwise, your benefits will end at the time of your divorce.
 Your ex-spouse would be within their rights to have your name removed from the persons covered under your policy at that time.

-In order to take advantage of these COBRA benefits you should talk to your attorney as you case begins to wind down.
+To take advantage of these COBRA benefits, you should talk to your attorney as your case begins to wind down.
 You will have to first qualify for coverage and then contact the employer within 60 days of your divorce being granted.
 Depending on the terms of your divorce decree, either you or your ex-spouse would be responsible for paying these payments.
 Typically COBRA is much more expensive than the insurance you had been paying for.

-Another option that you could choose to take advantage of if you are about to lose your health insurance due to a divorce is to look for a plan through the Affordable Care Act.
-Through the Affordable Care Act, you have the option to seek insurance that are available through the exchange in Texas.
-This gives you more options to choose from than to only have your ex-spouse's employer provided insurance through COBRA.
+Another option you could choose to take advantage of if you are about to lose your health insurance due to a divorce is looking for a plan through the Affordable Care Act.
+Through the Affordable Care Act, you have the option to seek insurance that is available through the exchange in Texas.
+This gives you more options to choose from than only to have your ex-spouse's employer provide insurance through COBRA.

 What happens to life insurance in a Texas divorce?

 Do you have a life insurance policy out on yourself?
-If you have anyone in your life who is dependent upon your income it is also a good idea to have life insurance.
-If something were to happen to you, the proceeds from that life insurance policy could be invested and the income generated from the principal could go a long way towards replacing your income.
-Ten to twelve times your monthly income is about what you need.
-For the price of a pizza per month you could provide your family some solid financial security should the worst happen to you.
+If you have anyone in your life who is dependent upon your income, it is also a good idea to have life insurance.
+If something were to happen to you, the proceeds from that life insurance policy could be invested, and the income generated from the principal could go a long way towards replacing your income.
+Ten to twelve times your monthly payment is about what you need.
+For the price of a pizza per month, you could provide your family with some solid financial security should the worst happen to you.
 Ok, I'll step down off my soapbox and get back to the discussion at hand.

-Before you go and do any of these steps I would recommend that you check with your attorney first to make sure that you are in the clear to do so.
-Some temporary orders will bar you from making changes to your life insurance policy until the end of a case.
-Many times you will be required to purchase life insurance if you do not have any in order to make sure there is income available to an ex-spouse to whom you pay child support.
-Also, if you have a special needs child the amount of life insurance you take out may need to be higher than the 10-12 times your income number I mentioned a moment ago.
+Before you go and do any of these steps, I would recommend that you check with your attorney first to make sure that you are in the clear to do so.
+Some temporary orders will bar you from changing your life insurance policy until the end of a case.
+You will often be required to purchase life insurance if you do not have any to make sure there is the income available to an ex-spouse to whom you pay child support.
+Also, if you have a special needs child, the amount of life insurance you take out may need to be higher than the 10-12 times your income number I mentioned a moment ago.